fakecoinbase/mtruonslashLearning-ROR/README.md

 A repository which hosts my learning projects/exercises.

 ## Exercise Projects
-######  blog
+**blog**
-"blog" is an exerise project associated with the ruby on rails getting started documentation
+An exerise project associated with the ruby on rails getting started documentation